ezweave/pretty-functional/README.md

 - Primitives
 - Arrays of the latter

 JSON is _ideal_ for functional programming.
 It is divorced from function implementation, it is just data.
-Data, that we can operate over in _deterministic_ ways.
+Data, that we can operate over in _deterministic_ ways (mostly).

 I don't expect all of that to fully make sense, yet.
-But I wrote this because while there are some quality guides and quite a few libraries that provide you with the sorts of _monads_ you will find yourself using, nothing fully ties them together.
+But I wrote this because while there are some quality guides and quite a few libraries that provide you with the sorts of _monads_ and operators you will find yourself using, nothing fully ties them together.
 I will wager that I won't either.
 But while I can't solve all of those issues, and no one really can, I can at least give you better insight into _why_ and _how_ one can solve problems in JavaScript in a functional way.

 It's really about "breaking your brain" and re-learning how to solve a problem and, as you will see, it greatly benefits _stable_ and reliable code.
 E.g. it will cost you and your company less to maintain.